nullgr/app-core/README.md

              it.message.toString.showToast(contxt)
            })
 ```
-For full list of provided functions view detailed readme below:
+For full list of provided functions select one of detailed readme in list below:
 ----------------
 * <a href="https://github.com/nullgr/app-core/tree/feature/readme/core-adapter/README.md">Adapter</a>
 * <a href="https://github.com/nullgr/app-core/tree/feature/readme/core-collections/README.md">Collections</a>